cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 CloudpilotEmu is a web-based emulator for PalmOS.
-It emulates both Dragonball based devices (PalmOS 1-4) and the Palm Tungsten E2 (ARM-based, PalmOS 5).
-Emulation of Dragonball devices is based on the original POSE emulator, and PalmOS 5 emulation is based on uARM.
+It emulates both Dragonball based devices (OS 1-4) and the Palm Tungsten E2 (ARM-based, OS5).
+Emulation of Dragonball devices is based on the original POSE emulator, and OS5 emulation is based on uARM.

 Currently, the following devices are emulated: